-We are Catholic Relief Services, the official international humanitarian agency of the Catholic community in the United States.
+We are Catholic Relief Services, the official international relief and development agency of the Catholic community in the United States.

-Founded in 1943, we are an organization of 5,000, working in 91 countries and reaching more than 100 million of the world's poorest people each year with innovative solutions to tough problems like poverty, hunger, drought, disease and emergencies.
+Founded in 1943, we are an organization of 5,000, working in 93 countries and reaching nearly 100 million of the world's poorest people each year with innovative solutions to tough problems like poverty, hunger, drought, disease and emergencies.

 We work in close partnership with the Catholic Church around the world and local, national and international organizations that share our focus on finding ways to meet immediate needs while empowering communities for the long term.

-We also benefit from the support of thousands of donors who trust us to use their contributions efficiently and effectively, and we do: 93% of our expenditures go directly to programs that benefit the poor overseas.
+We also benefit from the support of thousands of donors who trust us to use their contributions efficiently and effectively, and we do: 92% of our expenditures go directly to programs that benefit the poor in developing countries.

-37% of our programming focuses on emergency relief.
+31% of our programming focuses on emergency relief and recovery.
 Once we meet immediate needs for food, water and shelter, we transition to rebuilding and reconstruction, supporting the survivors of natural disasters and chronic emergencies in reclaiming their lives.

 Whatever you did for one of these least brothers of mine, you did for me.

 Hunger is the easiest disease to cure.
 Yet more than 1 billion people—one-seventh of the people on earth—suffer from it.

 Enough food is produced to feed everyone, but many go hungry because they lack the money to buy it or the land to grow it.

 We're changing that landscape with 164 sustainable agricultural projects in 34 countries, using innovative approaches that combine health care, literacy and microfinance with proven agricultural practices.